 Day 1 Arrive Lima

 Arrive to Lima on the flight of your choice today.
-After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Ramada Costa del Sol Hotel.
+After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Wyndham Costa del Sol Hotel.
 Settle into your room and rest up after your travels.
 You have an exciting trip ahead, filled with ancient ruins, local markets and the beautiful Andes Mountains!

 Day 2 Fly Lima - Cusco.
 Afternoon Walking Tour of City